Comparisons12 min read

 Binance

-Here's the deal with Binance.US — it's technically a separate entity from Binance Global, created specifically to serve US customers after regulatory pressure.
+Here's what you need to know about Binance.US — it's a separate entity from Binance Global, created specifically for US customers after regulatory pressure.
 The global Binance platform is off-limits for US users, and using a VPN to access it violates their terms.
-Binance.US launched in 2019 and has operated in something of a regulatory gray zone ever since.
+Binance.US launched in 2019 and has been operating in something of a regulatory gray zone ever since, if we're being honest.

-The CFTC and DOJ reached major settlements with Binance Global in 2023-2024, and those aftershocks are still very much felt in 2026.
-Binance.US operates more cautiously now — fewer features, fewer supported states, and a smaller coin selection than the global version.
-(As a brief aside: the Binance Global saga is genuinely one of the wilder corporate compliance stories in recent financial history.
-A $4.3 billion fine and the CEO stepping down — it reads like a Netflix documentary waiting to happen.)
+The CFTC and DOJ reached major settlements with Binance Global in 2023-2024, and those aftershocks are still hitting hard in 2026.
+Binance.US now operates more cautiously — fewer features, fewer supported states, smaller coin selection than the global version.
+The Binance Global saga is genuinely one of the wildest corporate compliance stories out there.
+A $4.3 billion fine and the CEO stepping down — it reads like a Netflix documentary waiting to happen.

 Key Features

-• BNB discount — paying fees in BNB tokens gets you an additional 25% off
+• BNB discount — pay fees in BNB tokens and get an extra 25% off

 • OTC trading for large orders

-• Simple earn — basic yield products on certain assets
+• Simple earn — basic yield products on select assets

-• Advanced charting integrated directly into the main platform
+• Built-in charting right on the main platform

 Best For

-Fee-conscious intermediate traders who've already done their compliance homework and live in a supported state.
-Also solid for investors specifically wanting lower-cost BTC and ETH accumulation over time.
+Fee-conscious intermediate traders who've done their homework on compliance and live in a supported state.
+Also great for investors specifically wanting lower-cost Bitcoin and Ethereum accumulation over time.

 Pricing

-Binance.US runs a flat 0.10% maker and taker fee for most trades — significantly lower than Coinbase's baseline.
-Using BNB for fees drops that to 0.075%.
-Simple buy fees sit around 1.99%, which undercuts Coinbase's standard rate.
-Volume-based discounts kick in above $10,000/month in trading volume.
+Binance.US charges a flat 0.10% maker and taker fee — significantly cheaper than Coinbase.
+Pay in BNB tokens and drop that to 0.075%.
+Simple buy fees run around 1.99%, undercutting Coinbase.
+Hit $10,000/month in volume and volume-based discounts kick in.

 Feature-by-Feature Breakdown: Coinbase vs Binance for US Investors